 I still love the area, although small, simply because I try to see the magic in bringing a story to life, but Universal should be ashamed by their performance not only in creating a World that is more of a small neighborhood and by the way their extorted money out of unsuspecting visitors during the Christmas week.

 ORLANDO, FLORIDA -- We went to Universal Studios the week on 12/27 for our family vacation.
 We experienced several problems and weren't able to enjoy the park.
-When we complained to guest services, we were offered a one-day return pass after 4pm OR $5 credit per person.
+When we complained to guest services, we were offered a one-day return pass after 4 pm OR $5 credit per person.
 We were extremely disappointed.
 Here are the problems that we experienced:

+The Jimmy Neutron ride was broken at noon on 12/30.
+We were told to return at a later time.
+We returned at 1:00 and the ride was still down.
 Universal needs to limit the capacity into the park.
 They also need to notify guests that they may not be able to enter certain exhibits due to capacity and technical issues.
 We were not able to get a refund and wanted this information to be available to others who may visit the park during peak times.

 ORLANDO, FLORIDA -- I love this place and some people complain over it being busy but it's because everyone wants to be in the best park on earth!
-I bought a ticket and the operator helped me save a ton of money by offering me the best ticket for both parks universal and islands of adventure, and the express ticket to save time waiting in the regular lines.
+I bought a ticket and the operator helped me save a ton of money by offering me the best ticket for both parks - Universal and Islands of Adventure, and the express ticket to save time waiting in the regular lines.
 I also purchased a meal deal band so I could eat all day saving me a lot of money.

 ORLANDO, FLORIDA -- My family and I had an experience at Universal Studio that has left us feeling disappointed and very.
-We entered the park around 11 am at the cost of $566.88 (6 Adult tickets plus parking of $30.) on December 22, 2010.
-Two hours passed (because of pushing and bumping through crowds and poor signage) beore we were able to experience anything the park had to offer and that was lunch at an additional cost of $40.
+We entered the park around 11 am at the cost of $566.88 (6 Adult tickets plus parking of $30.)
+On December 22, 2010 Two hours passed (because of pushing and bumping through crowds and poor signage) before we were able to experience anything the park had to offer and that was lunch at an additional cost of $40.
 We had to wait until 3 PM to enter Harry Potter Theme Park only to queue up for a line a mile long for the Forbidden Journey.
 There was no crowd control and no employees within sight to give direction.
 It was dangerously overcrowded.